HardisonCo/.github/international/hashemite-kingdom-of-jordan/jo-health/hms-agt/index.md

 ## Integration Points

-This document outlines how HMS-AGT is integrated with jo_Health systems in Hashemite Kingdom of Jordan.
+This document outlines how HMS-AGT is integrated with jo-health systems in Hashemite Kingdom of Jordan.